 You must have heard of microcontroller boards even if you are new to programming and electronics.
-Microcontroller board is considered as small computer built on metal oxide semiconductor circuit chip.
-All types of microcontrollers consist of the same main building parts: central processing unit (CPU), memory and input/output (I/O) peripherals (programmable).
+A Microcontroller board is considered a small computer built on a metal oxide semiconductor circuit chip.
+All types of microcontrollers consist of the same main building parts: central processing unit (CPU), memory, and input/output (I/O) peripherals (programmable).

 #1 Arduino Uno R3 Microcontroller Board

 Electronics and technology company Arduino released the R3 version of Arduino Uno in 2011.
-It is based on the chip named as ATmega328P (open source board).
+It is based on the chip named ATmega328P (open-source board).
 The board has various I/O pins with which you can interface it to other boards and circuits.
-There are various ports connected including USB connection port, fourteen number of I/O pins, ICSP header, power supply connection, and a reset press.
+There are various ports connected including a USB connection port, fourteen number of I/O pins, an ICSP header, a power supply connection, and a reset press.
 It can be easily connected directly with your personal computer or laptop via a USB cable.

-Based on IoT, Arduino Uno R3 board is the cheapest, ready to connect board with various available online libraries and resources.
+Based on IoT, the Arduino Uno R3 board is the cheapest, ready to connect the board with various available online libraries and resources.

 #2 Teensy 4.0

-The microcontroller can be connected to PC or laptop with only USB cable.
+The microcontroller can be connected to a PC or laptop with a USB cable.
 It has 1024k RAM compared to 16k RAM of Arduino Uno for more cutting-edge applications.

 #3 Arduino Pro Mini 328

 Arduino Pro Mini 328 is another best microcontroller board from Arduino technology.
 This mini board is only for small-scale applications up to 5 volts.
 Arduino Pro Mini 328 board has a 16MHz bootloader.
 The board doesn’t come with the built-in connections and ports, so you may have to solder the connection by yourself.
 However, if you are on a small budget, then this microcontroller board is a good choice for you.